 Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.1 Action: Long-term English Learners (LTEL) and English Learners support staff, interventions, and materials We will implement a high-quality English Language acquisition program and add additional tutoring and paraprofessional staff to support students in their ELD SGI courses and with CODE to address the identified needs.
-We will closely monitor progress on this action which is designed to meet the needs most associated with English learner Need: According to the CA Dashboard, our English Learner student group was in the orange on Throughout the school year, we will address this need by providing an EL Paraprofessional or other students.
-Using Integrated and designated unit tests on appropriate ELD & ELA the English Learners Performance Indicator (ELPI).
-We also examined our reclassification rate trend and did a needs assessment on our trained bilingual support personnel.
-This includes, but is not limited to EL tutors, ELD Leads, support staff, ELD Small Group Instruction, and standard, and using real- time tracking, student language proficiency, and LTELs. supplementary materials for the ELD program as needed.
-Students will receive individualized support based on their specific English proficiency academic progress will be monitored and we expect their ELPI results, as well
+We will closely monitor progress on this action which is designed to meet the needs most associated with English learner Need: According to the 2023 CA Dashboard, our English Learner student group was in the orange on the English Learners Performance Indicator (ELPI).
+We also examined our reclassification rate trend and did a needs assessment on our LTELs.
+On the 2024 CA Throughout the school year, we will address this need by providing an EL Paraprofessional or other trained bilingual support personnel.
+This includes, but is not limited to EL tutors, ELD Leads, support staff, ELD Small Group Instruction, and supplementary materials for the ELD program as students.
+Using Integrated and designated unit tests on appropriate ELD & ELA standard, and using real- time tracking, student language proficiency, and academic progress will be